 “They gave us so much hope.
 You go in and they hug you.
 They treat you like you’re part of their family.”

 - Amanda Senna, Robert's mom

-Her care teams at Children’s Colorado gave her plenty of reasons to believe everything would be all right, from the stellar outcomes of James Jaggers, MD, cardiothoracic surgeon, who would operate on her son, to the nurses who created a calm and relaxing environment, to cardiologist Adel Younoszai, MD, who voiced his optimism for her son’s future quality of life.
+Her care teams in Children’s Colorado's fetal cardiology program gave her plenty of reasons to believe everything would be all right, from the stellar outcomes of James Jaggers, MD, cardiothoracic surgeon, who would operate on her son, to the nurses who created a calm and relaxing environment, to cardiologist Adel Younoszai, MD, who voiced his optimism for her son’s future quality of life.

 Baby Robert enters the world without complications